February 27, 2015

 The Evolution of Hadoop Security

 Hadoop has come a long way in a little over a decade of existence.
-It was originally developed in 2004 to solve a very specific problem: helping Yahoo! engineers index the world wide web.
-Since then, Hadoop has evolved into a highly scalable, flexible big data platform supporting all manner of data processing workloads and analytics-focused, data-centric applications.
+It was developed in 2004 to solve a specific problem: Yahoo! engineers index the world wide web.
+Since then, Hadoop has evolved into a scalable, flexible big data platform supporting data processing workloads and applications.

 Security, however, was not top of mind when Hadoop was originally developed.
-There were several reasons for this, including that all the data being indexed by Yahoo! was public-facing and Hadoop was a single-application platform accessed by a select few (trusted) users.
-At its inception, Hadoop lacked even the most basic security capabilities, such as user authentication and basic permission controls.
-Since then, as Hadoop itself matured to handle new types of workloads and applications, many involving sensitive data, a number of security capabilities have been developed by both the open source and vendor communities.
+There were several reasons: the data was public-facing and Hadoop was accessed by a few trusted users.
+At its inception, Hadoop lacked basic security capabilities, such as user authentication and basic permission controls.
+Since then, as Hadoop matured to handle applications involving sensitive data, security capabilities have been developed.

 Unfortunately, these security capabilities have been largely developed in isolation from one another.
-This is in part because Hadoop itself is not a single technology, but a collection of open source projects, sub-projects, and vendor-developed extensions that work together in various combinations to enable different styles of data-centric applications.
-The result is a hodgepodge of security capabilities that are often difficult to integrate and, due to the relative youth of Hadoop itself, not nearly as mature as security capabilities seen in the traditional data management world.
+Hadoop is not a single technology, but a collection of projects that enable data-centric applications.
+The result is security capabilities that are difficult to integrate and not as mature as traditional data.

-Hadoop also presents a number of new security challenges that don’t manifest themselves in the world of relational databases and data warehouses.
-Due to these security limitations and novel security challenges, many early enterprise Hadoop adopters have taken the approach of deploying Hadoop clusters in isolation from the rest of the data management infrastructure (and from each other) and limiting their use to a select few designated users.
+Hadoop presents new security challenges that don’t manifest in the world of relational databases and data warehouses.
+Due to security limitations, early Hadoop adopters deploy clusters in isolation and limit use to select users.

 This is especially true in use cases where sensitive data from previously disparate sources is commingled.
-With no simple way to apply fine-grained security controls at a platform level, it is better to lock down the cluster than risk a security breach or unauthorized access to these sensitive data sets, or so the thinking goes.
-Ironically, in many early adopter environments, Hadoop is actually perpetuating the data silo problem that Hadoop is touted as having the ability to fix.
+Without fine-grained security controls, it is better to lock down the cluster than risk unauthorized access.
+Ironically, in early adopter environments, Hadoop is perpetuating the data silo problem it is touted to fix.

-It is critical that the Hadoop community come together to solve Hadoop’s security challenges because these are precisely the issues that are and will continue to prevent many practitioners from deploying Hadoop to support production-grade workloads and mission-critical applications.
+It is critical that the Hadoop community solve security challenges because these issues prevent practitioners from deploying Hadoop.

 The Security Stakes Are High